Cajun Sweet Potato Fries with Blue Cheese Yogurt

 - Skinny Sweet Potato Harissa Fries with Harissa Mayo

-Spicy Cajun Sweet Potato Fries with Blue Cheese Yogurt
+Cajun Sweet Potato Fries Recipe

 Ingredients

-- 2 medium sweet potatoes, cut into ¼-inch strips
+- 2 medium sweet potatoes (cut into ¼-inch strips)

-- 2 teaspoons olive oil
+- 2 tablespoons olive oil

 Blue Cheese Yogurt

-- 6 tablespoons Greek yogurt
+- ā cup Greek yogurt

-- ½ teaspoon dijon mustard
+- 1 teaspoon dijon mustard

-- A pinch of sea salt and a few cranks of pepper
+- 1 pinch EACH: salt and pepper

 Instructions

 - While the fries are in the oven, make the blue cheese yogurt.
-In a small bowl mix together all the blue cheese yogurt ingredients and set aside.6 tablespoons Greek yogurt, 3 tablespoons blue cheese, ½ teaspoon dijon mustard, A pinch of sea salt and a few cranks of pepper
+In a small bowl mix together the yogurt, blue cheese, dijon, salt, and pepper.ā cup Greek yogurt, ¼ cup blue cheese, 1 teaspoon dijon mustard, 1 pinch EACH: salt and pepper

 - Serve the fries with a little chopped parsley on top and the blue cheese yogurt on the side.Chopped parsley